 Retailer The Honest Company operates on a direct-to-consumer membership and e-commerce model committed to offering safe, affordable, and effective products for homes and babies.
 It focuses its digital advertising on U.S. markets and has relied on AdWords cost-per-click campaigns and conversion tracking to help drive its online sales since December 2011.

 To increase its cost efficiency while also increasing its ROI, the brand relies on testing for three areas of its online campaigns: bidding, landing pages, and ad text.
 Because The Honest Company tracks multiple conversion types with varying ROIs, it needed to measure whether a new bidding strategy for specific landing pages would increase the conversion rate for higher-frequency but lower-value conversion types.
 The business also wanted to test whether new ad text and landing pages would increase conversion rates for its key category pages.

-AdWords drafts and experiments help The Honest Company adjust campaigns on the fly
+AdWords drafts and campaign experiments help The Honest Company adjust ads on the fly

 In October 2015, the company turned to campaign drafts and experiments to explore these new campaign strategies because they required less time to complete than previous manual tests.